-In dentistry, bone grafting in Spring, TX are used to prepare a patient who needs dental restorations done, such as bridgework or dental implants, and lacks the sufficient height, depth, and/or width in the jawbone.
+In dentistry, bone grafting is used to prepare a patient who needs dental restorations done, such as bridgework or dental implants, and lacks the sufficient height, depth, and/or width in the jawbone.
 If the jawbone has receded or sustained significant damage, it won’t make a good base to support the restoration work.
-Even if no restoration work is needed, a bone graft could be beneficial for limiting further bone recession following tooth extraction, periodontal disease, or another invasive process.
+Even if no restoration work is needed, a bone graft could be beneficial for limiting further bone recession following tooth extraction, periodontal disease, or another invasive procedure.